 When your children shall ask you in the time to come saying: ‘What mean these stones?’
 Then you shall tell them [this story of] how you made it over.

 The monument can imagine a time, which certainly seems far-off to us now when children will not know the reason bridges are crossed and marches are made.
 We will have arrived in our own promised land, a time when justice prevails in our country.

 In the Biblical story of river-crossing, the language of the text is a little unusual.
-It tells us that at the end of this event, the ark was on one side and the people on the other and that as soon as all of the people had crossed, the Ark of the Lord and the priests came to the other side while the people watched.
+It tells us that at the end of this event, the ark was on one side and the people on the other and that as soon as all of the people had crossed, the Ark of the Eternal and the priests came to the other side while the people watched.

 The rabbis, trying to understand this text, make this remarkable claim (Sotah 35b):

 The Ark does not need to be carried at all.
 The Ark can carry those who think they are carrying it.
 It is not the people who carry the Ark, but it is the Ark that carries the people.